inpsyde/php-coding-standards/README.md

 `Language & Frameworks` ->  `PHP` -> `Quality Tools` -> `PHP_CodeSniffer`

 Choose _"Local"_ in the _"Configuration"_ dropdown.

 Click the _"..."_ button next to the dropdown, it will show a dialog where you need to specify the path for the Code Sniffer executable.

 Open the file selection dialog, navigate to `vendor/bin/` in your project and select `phpcs` (`phpcs.bat` on Windows).

 Click the _"Validate"_ button next to the path input field, if everything is fine a success message will be shown at the bottom of the window.

-Navigate to
+Navigate PhpStorm settings to:

 `Editor` ->  `Inspections`

 Type `codesniffer` in the search field before the list of inspections, select `PHP` -> `Quality Tools` -> `PHP_CodeSniffer validation` and enable it using the checkbox in the list, press _"Apply"_.

-Select  _"PHP_CodeSniffer validation"_, press the refresh icon next to the _"Coding standard"_ dropdown on the right and choose `Inpsyde`.
+Select  _"PHP_CodeSniffer validation"_, press the refresh icon next to the _"Coding standard"_
+dropdown on the right and choose `Inpsyde`.

 If you do not see `Inpsyde` here, you may need to specify `phpcs.xml` file by selecting _"Custom"_ as standard and using the _"..."_ button next to the dropdown.

 Now PhpStorm integration is complete, and errors in the code style will be shown in the IDE editor allowing to detect them without running any commands at all.